-*Updated for summer 2018* Choosing the best Nikon DSLR for video isn’t easy.
+*Updated 2022* Choosing the best Nikon DSLR for video isn’t easy.
 Nikon has drastically improved it’s video capabilities in the last few years, making it possible to get professional results with less expensive cameras.
 However, some camera models make video production easier than others.

 This list also takes into account price for the features.
 Value is something every photographer should think about, especially if running a videography business.